All players are required to read the rules which contains vital information regarding player eligibility, policies, procedures, and league rules.

 Forfeits

 Forfeits are an explained absence from a scheduled game.
 This is the preferred manner that Campus Recreation would like to deal with non-played games.
-If you are aware of a scheduled game that you cannot play submit a forfeit form as soon as possible.
+If you are aware of a scheduled game that you cannot play, email your league manager.

 1. Teams are required to provide 2 business days notice in order to forfeit games when their team cannot be available to play at their scheduled time.